 Asbury Park is one of those beach towns that’s full of surprises in the best way.
 Just 60 miles south of NYC (and easy to get to by train or car), it’s the perfect weekend escape when you want a mix of ocean views and serious culture.

 The boardwalk is lined with quirky shops, cool cafes, and art everywhere you look.
-And if you’re into live music, this is the place The Stone Pony and Wonder Bar are iconic spots where legends have played.
+And if you’re into live music, The Stone Pony and Wonder Bar are iconic spots where legends have played.
 Asbury’s food scene?
 Totally underrated.
 Grab a classic breakfast at Frank’s Deli or wood-fired pizza and wine at Talula’s.

 For the best experience, visit from late spring to early fall when the weather’s warm and the town is buzzing.
 Beach days, good eats, and a creative spirit Asbury Park is always a good idea.